Perpertual Coupled Simulated Annealing for Continuous Optimization: Experiments Results

-In this set of experiment, we compare performance of the PO-CSA to the average solutions found by the four of the most used heuristics in scientific applications~\cite{civicioglu2013conceptual}: the Cuckoo Search via L\'{e}vy Flight (CS)~\cite{yang2009cuckoo,galvez2014cuckoo}, Differential Evolution (DE)~\cite{storn1997differential}, Particle Swarm Optimization (PSO)~\cite{kenny1995particle}, and Genetic Algorithm (GA)~\cite{wright1991genetic,holland1992adaptation,eshelman1993real}.
+In this set of experiment, we compare theperformance of the PO-CSA to the average solutions found by four of the most used heuristics in scientific applications~\cite{civicioglu2013conceptual}: the Cuckoo Search via L\'{e}vy Flight (CS)~\cite{yang2009cuckoo,galvez2014cuckoo}, Differential Evolution (DE)~\cite{storn1997differential,song2023dynamic,piotrowski2023particle}, Particle Swarm Optimization (PSO)~\cite{kenny1995particle,piotrowski2023particle}, and Genetic Algorithm (GA)~\cite{kuhlemann2020genetic,wright1991genetic,holland1992adaptation,eshelman1993real}.
 The stopping criterion was $D\times10^6$ function evaluations, where $D$ is the dimension of the problem.
-The population size for CS, DE, PSO was 50~\cite{civicioglu2013conceptual}.
-As in~\cite{sarmady2007investigation} the recommended population size of the GA is no greater than 100, and in~\cite{civicioglu2013conceptual} the recommended the population size is 50 for CS, DE and PSO, we decided to use the same population size for GA.
-The number of optimizers of the PO-CSA is $D$.
+The population size for CS, DE and PSO was 50~\cite{civicioglu2013conceptual}.
+As in~\cite{sarmady2007investigation} the recommended population size of the GA is no greater than 100, and in~\cite{civicioglu2013conceptual} the recommended the population size is 50 for CS, DE, and PSO, we decided to use the same population size for GA.
+The number of optimizers used in the the PO-CSA was $D$.
 The results are averaged across 25 runs.